antadde/N-SDM/README.md

 # Contributing

-If you have a suggestion that would make N-SDM better, please fork the repository and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have suggestions to improve N-SDM, please fork the repository and submit a pull request.
-Thanks!

 # Citation